-Categories: Fireworks, South Carolina Travel Photos
+Categories: Destinations, Myrtle Beach, South Carolina

 I have many “favorite time of the year” declarations.
 My favorite time of the year is Spring because everything feels new and shiny.
 My favorite time of the year is Summer when the overnight lows are higher than the Winter highs.
 But right now my favorite time of the year is the start of Hot Summer Nights in Myrtle Beach, South Carolina.
 It is during this time of year I can both shoot and enjoy fireworks, outdoor concerts, entertaining events, and loads of people.

 One of the hallmarks of Hot Summer Nights is a fireworks display from Second Avenue Pier every Wednesday night throughout the entire summer.
 In fact, during this time of year I can find fireworks shooting from one location or another about five days a week, so there is no end to the number of fireworks displays I can shoot.
 Hot Summer Nights focuses on bringing locals and tourists alike to the downtown Myrtle Beach area along the Boardwalk from Second Avenue Pier to Plyler Park.